 Of course, this depends entirely on the actual depth of your chosen fishing spot.
 But generally, the shallower the water, the higher up the pikes are biting, and consequently, the deeper the water, the closer to the bottom the pike will be found.

-When fishing in shallow bays or shore areas, try placing your bait fish fairly closely to the ice sheet.
+When fishing in shallow bays or shore areas, try placing your baitfish fairly just beneath the ice sheet.
 Due to the reduced space in such areas, this will improve bait visibility and movement.

-If you re fishing in deeper waters, always try fishing close to the bottom first.
+If you’re fishing in deeper water, always place your baits close to the bottom first.
 But do not remain there, if the bites don’t come.
 Here, it can be all about experimenting with the entire range of depth.
-Depending on the conditions, pike can be found at any depth beneath the ice.
+Depending on the conditions, pike can be found at any depth.

-On some days, they can be close to the surface, while on others, they bite in middle water, somewhere between 10 to 20 feet down.
-And sometimes, they will be found only a few inches from the bottom.
+On some days, they can be close to the surface, while on others, they bite in mid water.
+And sometimes, they will be found only a few inches off the bottom.

-Here, another advantage of using several rods makes itself apparent, as they allow you to test a wide range of different depths and then adjust your rods accordingly.
-Just do not be afraid to test different depths, always!
+Here, another advantage of using several rods makes itself apparent, as they allow you to test a wide range of different depths.

 - Northern Pike (Complete Species Guide With Pictures)